 One good thing was my dad was cremated, so no handling of a heavy casket with a broken finger!
 Afterwards, we had a nice lunch that my dad would’ve enjoyed as well.
 Love You Dad!

-A great memory from October of 2016 was of Randy driving into and out of the parking area of the Kansas City Chief’s Arrowhead stadium.
+A great memory from October of 2016 was of Randy driving into and out of the parking area of the Kansas City Chief’s Arrowhead stadium pre-and post game (they won!).
 Soo many people, staffers, and cops too!
 Well, they all got the flip off!
 But, no one noticed, which to me made it quite comical!

 It’s a “I do know” factual concept for me to tap into emotional intelligence when I’m being deposed or testifying (I believe it’s okay to flip someone off under a table or in your mind as a form of mental exercise!!).
 So contact me, my Attorney Reader, if you need an expert and I’ll offer my complete time and attention as an consultant and an educator for your case.